Aeliot-Tm/doctrine-encrypted-types/.github/CONTRIBUTING.md

 #### Did you fix whitespace, format code, or make a purely cosmetic patch?

-Changes that are cosmetic in nature and do not add anything substantial to the stability, functionality, or testability of Doctrine Encrypted Field Bundle will generally not be accepted.
+Changes that are cosmetic in nature and do not add anything substantial to the stability, functionality, or testability of Doctrine Encrypted Types will generally not be accepted.

 #### Do you intend to add a new feature or change an existing one?